decor

 ARBs work by blocking receptors that the hormone acts on, specifically AT1 receptors, which are found in the heart, blood vessels, and kidneys.
 Blocking the action of angiotensin II helps to lower blood pressure and prevent damage to the heart and kidneys.

-What Are Ace Inhibitors?
+What Are ACE Inhibitors?

-Ace inhibitors have similar properties to ARBs, and the drugs are often used interchangeably.
+ACE inhibitors have similar properties to ARBs, and the drugs are often used interchangeably.
 ACE inhibitors also reduce the effect of angiotensin, but by decreasing the amount your body makes, rather than blocking receptors.

 Who Manufacturers Blood Pressure Drugs?